SubsonicPepe/Pepix/Pepix_Whitepaper_v0.9.md

 After Pepix15 is inscribed, the full catalogue of accessories and rarities will be released.

 ### Addendum v0.2 — Honorary Pepix Gifting Period
-After Pepix15, a 30-day gifting period will honor key Pepecoin community members with rarity 8–10 Pepix.
+After Pepix15, a 30-day gifting period will honor key Pepecoin community members with rarity 10 Pepix.
-Rules: Non-transferable, catalogued as honorary, blacklisted if sold/transferred.

 ### Addendum v0.3 — Weighted Collector Voting
 Votes are weighted by total Pepix collection value: